VIDA-NYU/UrbanMapper/README.md

 - **[4] Downtown_BK_Collisions_Advanced_Pipeline_Extras.ipynb**: Get more insights with additional enrichments than [3].
     - *What it does*: Adds more metrics than [3] by using the custom function from the enricher module allowing us more flexibility but needed more coding.

+#### 🚖 **Remarkable Trees Paris Study**

+- **[1] Paris_Remarquable_Trees_Pipeline.ipynb**: Explore the remarkable trees of Paris within its neighborhoods.
+    - *What it does*: This notebook demonstrates how to load the remarkable trees dataset, create a neighborhoods layer, and enrich the neighborhoods with remarkable trees information.
+E.g, the count of them per neighborhood.
+      Another one may be the circumference of the trees on average per neighborhood.
+Etc.

+- **[2] Paris_Remarquable_Trees_Advanced_Pipeline.ipynb**:  Explore the remarkable trees of Paris within its neighborhoods.
+    - *What it does*: This notebook demonstrates how to load the remarkable trees dataset, create a neighborhoods layer, and enrich the neighborhoods with remarkable trees information.
+E.g, the count of them per neighborhood.
+      Another one may be the circumference of the trees on average per neighborhood.
+Etc. As an extra, it LLM-compute a summary of the why the trees are remarkable and what is the impact of them on the neighborhoods.

 </details>